Quasi-stationary Monte Carlo and the ScaLE Algorithm: Simulation of a Path-Space Layer and Intermediate Points

-and so by consequence upper and lower bounding sequences can be constructed by simply taking either representation and truncating the infinite sum to have an odd or even number of terms respectively.
+and so by consequence upper and lower bounding sequences can be constructed by simply taking either representation and truncating the infinite sum to have an odd or even number of terms respectively (and thresholding to between zero and the proposal, $g_{\bar{\tau}}$, introduced below).
 More precisely,

-As shown in \cite[Lemma 1]{SPL:D09}, the bounding sequences based on the representation of $f_{\bar{\tau}} (t)$ in (\ref{eq:alt1and2}.1) are monotonically converging for $t \in (0,4/\log(3)]$, and for (\ref{eq:alt1and2}.2) monotonically converging for $t \in [\log(3)/\pi^2,\infty)$.
+As shown in Lemma 1 of \citet{spl:d09}, the bounding sequences based on the representation of $f_{\bar{\tau}} (t)$ in (\ref{eq:alt1and2}.1) are monotonically converging for $t \in (0,4/\log(3)]$, and for (\ref{eq:alt1and2}.2) monotonically converging for $t \in [\log(3)/\pi^2,\infty)$.
 After choosing a suitable threshold $t^*\in[4/\log(3),\log(3)/\pi^2]$ for which to splice the series samplers, then by simply taking the first term in each representation of $f_{\bar{\tau}} (t)$ a dominating density can be constructed as follows,